opendocsg/slw-judgments-backfill/2016_SGCA_58/report.md

 **The decision in the court below**

 17     The trial took place in the High Court from 18 to 22 May 2015 and 25 to 27 May 2015.
 As mentioned, the Judge convicted Haliffie of rape under s 375(1) of the Penal Code and sentenced him to 10 years’ imprisonment and six strokes of the cane.
 The Judge also convicted him of robbery and sentenced him to three years’ imprisonment and 12 strokes of the cane for the robbery.
 The total sentence was therefore 13 years’ imprisonment and 18 strokes of the cane.
-The High Court’s decision is reported as _Public Prosecutor v Haliffie Bin Mamat_ [2015] SGHC 224 (“the GD”).
+The High Court’s decision is reported as _Public Prosecutor v Haliffie Bin Mamat_ <span class="citation">[2015] SGHC 224</span> (“the GD”).

 **_Conviction_**